REQUEST TPD RECORDS

 Tulsa Police Open Records Data

-For questions or concerns call (918) 596-2828.
+For questions or concerns call (918) 596-9286.

 The Records Section of the Information and Technical Services Division operates under procedures that are in compliance with Title 51 of the Oklahoma State Statutes, Subsection 24, also known as the Oklahoma Open Records Act.
 This statute details which records law enforcement agencies shall make available for public inspection if kept.
 Mayor's Executive Order 95-04, issued by Mayor Susan Savage, states that all departments within the City of Tulsa will comply with the Oklahoma Open Records Act.

-An arrestee description, including the name, date of birth, address, race, sex, physical description, and occupation of the arrestee;
+1. An arrestee description, including the name, date of birth, address, race, sex, physical description, and occupation of the arrestee;

-Facts concerning the arrest, including the cause of arrest and the name of the arresting officer;
+2. Facts concerning the arrest, including the cause of arrest and the name of the arresting officer;

-Conviction information, including the name of any person convicted of a criminal offense;
+3. Conviction information, including the name of any person convicted of a criminal offense;

-Disposition of all warrants, including orders signed by a judge of any court commanding a law enforcement officer to arrest a particular person;
+4. Disposition of all warrants, including orders signed by a judge of any court commanding a law enforcement officer to arrest a particular person;

-A chronological list of incidents, including initial offense report information showing the offense, date, time, general location, officer, and a brief summary of what occurred;
+5. A chronological list of incidents, including initial offense report information showing the offense, date, time, general location, officer, and a brief summary of what occurred;

-A crime summary, including a departmental summary of crimes reported and public calls for service by classification or nature and number;
+6. A crime summary, including a departmental summary of crimes reported and public calls for service by classification or nature and number;

-Radio logs, including a chronological listing of the calls, dispatched; and
+7. Radio logs, including a chronological listing of the calls, dispatched; and

-Jail registers, including jail blotter data or jail booking information recorded on persons at the time of incarceration showing the name of each prisoner with the date and cause of his commitment, the authority committing him, whether committed for a criminal offense, a description of his person, and the date or manner of his discharge or escape.
+8. Jail registers, including jail blotter data or jail booking information recorded on persons at the time of incarceration showing the name of each prisoner with the date and cause of his commitment, the authority committing him, whether committed for a criminal offense, a description of his person, and the date or manner of his discharge or escape.

 "Except for the records listed in subsection A (above) of this section and those made open by other state or local laws, law enforcement agencies may deny access to law enforcement records except where a court finds that the public interest or the interest of an individual outweighs the reason for denial."
+Further, the ORA states in paragraph C that, “Nothing contained in this section imposes any new recordkeeping requirements.”
+As such, if a requested record does not already exist, the Records Section does not create a new record to comply with the request and will notify you that no such record exists.

 Mayor's Executive Order 95-4 states: "Record production requests must be precise enough to identify with reasonable certainty exactly what document is requested.
 Generalized or blanket requests will not be honored."

 Arrestee information and facts concerning the arrest can be found on the Arrest and Booking Data Sheet.
-In order to obtain this information, the requestor must provide the name of the individual arrested and the approximate date of arrest (within a few days of the actual date of arrest).
+In order to obtain this record, the requestor must provide the name of the individual arrested and the approximate date of arrest (within a few days of the actual date of arrest).

 The department prepares a monthly report listing a summary of crimes reported by crime type.
 This report also contains summary information about the number of people arrested by crime type.
 This information can be obtained from the Records Section.